vincentchachere/Active-Directory-Deployment-and-Configuration/README.md

 <ins>Within the Domain Controller Options tab</ins>:

-- Give it a DSRM password (*required but it will not be used in this tutorial*).
+- Give it a DSRM password (*This is required but it will not be used in this tutorial*).

 - Click: `Next`